MarchisLost/annoyingBot/README.md

 # annoyingBot
-Bot that annoys our friend
+Bot that annoys our friend and it does other things!